SBC-Utrecht/pytom-match-pick/README.md

 ## Installation

 There are 2 options for creating a conda environment.
-We recommend option (1) which builds cupy against a system installed cuda-toolkit.
-Compared to option (2) this can give an almost two-fold speedup.
+We recommend option (1) which will later allow cupy to build against a system installed cuda-toolkit.
+Compared to option (2) this can give an almost two-fold speedup:

-1. **(recommended)** Create a new environment without cupy and let the pip installation build cupy against a system installed CUDA-toolkit.
+1. **(recommended)** Create a new python 3 environment:

     ```commandline
     conda create -n pytom_tm python=3
     ```

 2. Create a new environment with a prebuild cupy version and complete CUDA-toolkit.
-This is reliable but takes more disk space.
+This is reliable, but takes more disk space and has less optimal performance.

     ```commandline
     conda create -n pytom_tm -c conda-forge python=3 cupy cuda-version=11.8